bicCluster/learning-cluster/README.md

 `losamalos` should have access to the internet already after installation.
 Using `ping google.com` or `ping + other known IP address` to check the connection.

+Notice: the openssh-server should be installed on all of the four machines for ssh to function properly, try `apt-get update` before install openssh-server.

 ## <a name="install-subnet">Establish Subnet</a>

 1. Connect servers physically, through the switch and network adapter ports on each machine.
 Usually this step has already been done.